dragoon-rs/komodo/paper.md

-We present **Komodo**, a library that allows to encode data with erasure-code techniques such as Reed-Solomon encoding, prove the resulting shards with cryptographic protocols, verify their integrity on the other end of any distributed network and decode the original data from a subset of said shards.
+We present **Komodo**, a library that allows to encode data with erasure-code techniques such as Reed-Solomon encoding, prove the resulting shards with cryptographic protocols, verify their integrity on the other end of any distributed network and decode the original data from a subset of said shards [@stevan2024performance] and [@stevan2023assessing].
 The library is implemented in the _Rust_ programming language and available on the ISAE-SUPAERO GitLab instance [^1] with a mirror on GitHub [^2], both released under the MIT license.